Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 ### Shadow Infusion
-_3th-level Nightstalker - Shadow Shot Variant feature_
+_3rd-level Nightstalker - Spectral Blades Variant feature_

-You gain the ability to channel shadowy energy to bind and hinder your foes.
-You learn the following techniques:
+You gain the ability to channel shadowy energy increase your attack power.
+You learn the following techniques

-**Shadow Snare**:
+**Gloaming Predator**

-As a bonus action, you can fire a shadowy tether at a creature within 60 ft.
-The target must make a Dexterity Saving throw.
-On a failed save, the target is restrained by shadowy tendrils till the end of its next turn.
+As a bonus action infuse a melee weapon with shadows, this grants a damage boost of 1d6 necrotic damage, and you may add your wisdom modifier to attack rolls.
+After a successful hit, the shadows fade and the weapon goes back to normal.

 **Shade Step**: